eclipse-langium/langium-website/content/docs/grammar-language.md

 ```
 In this example, the parser will create an object of type `Person`.
 This object will have a property `name` which value and type must match the terminal rule `ID` (i.e. the property `name` is of type `string` and cannot start with a digit or special character).

-By default, the parser will create an object with a type corresponding to the parser rule name.
+By default, the parser will create an object with an inferred type corresponding to the parser rule name.
 It is possible to override this behavior by explicitly defining the type of the object to be created.
-This is done by adding the keyword `returns`, followed by the type, after the parser rule name:
+This is done by adding the keyword `returns` followed by a separately declared type, or the keyword `infers` followed by the name of the type to be inferred for this rule (more about this [in the next chapter](../ast-types)):
 ```
-Person returns OtherType:
+Person infers OtherType:
     'person' name=ID;
 ```
 The parser rule `Person` will now lead to the creation of objects of type `OtherType` instead of `Person`.